e271828e/Flight.jl/prototypes/kernel/README.md

 convergence orders — 4 and 2 through one unchanged deployment surface and one unchanged localization machinery — are the interchangeability proof.

+**Increment 9 — the data plane's core exchange.** §11.1's planes 1–3 with the
+roster empty: the harness register's staging cell — the positional `Union{Nothing, Tᵢ}` batch compiled over the root face set, `stage!`'s shim with every check at staging, CAS merge under newest-wins-per-face — the frame-top drain by one `atomicswap` and a compiled scatter, and snapshot publication, one buffer copy per frame-top boundary behind a release/acquire `@atomic latest` read by `latest(sim)`. `run!`'s frame takes its §11.1 anatomy — drain, integrate, boundary sequence, publication — and the epoch tests' slot writes move onto the machinery the θ = 0 discriminator was built expecting.
+Two stand-ins enter the table.

     julia --project=. test/runtests.jl

 ## What is real here